ROCm/ROCm.github.io/install.md

 #### Supported CPU's

-* Radeon R9 Nano, R9 Fury, R9 Fury X, FirePro S9300x2 need a CPU that support PCIe Gen 3 and PCIe Atomics,  Currently Intel Haswell or newer CPU support this fuctionality.
+* Radeon R9 Nano, R9 Fury, R9 Fury X, FirePro S9300x2 need a CPU that support PCIe Gen 3 and PCIe Atomics,  Currently Intel Haswell or newer CPU support this functionality.
 Example Intel Xeon E5 v3, Xeon E3 v3, Core i7, Core i5, Core 3.
 * Radeon R9 290, R9 390, FirePro S9150, S9170 can support older CPU's since it does not require PCIe Gen 3 & PCIe Atomics.
 Note we do not recommend PCIe Gen 2 enabled CPU since you will cap your overall bandwidth but they will work with these GPU’s

 #### Supported Operating Systems